gallaway-jp/jTokenA/README.md

 ## Other wrappers

-There are alternative Mecab wrappers, such as [fugashi](https://github.com/polm/fugashi/) written in Python.
+There are alternative MeCab wrappers, such as [fugashi](https://github.com/polm/fugashi/) written in Python.
 Please feel free to use what works best in your use case.

 ## License and Copyright Notice